-Regular, responsible attendance is expected.
+Regular, responsible attendance is expected and your class participation grade is based in part on your attendance since you cannot participate if you are not in class.
 Classes should be missed only for very legitimate and compelling reasons.
+A sign-in sheet will be passed around during each class.
 More than seven unexcused absences will result in grade penalties.
-Very excessive unexcused absences (more than 10) will result in an "F" grade.
+Very excessive absences (9 unexcused absences or more) will result in an "F" grade.
 Skipping exams is absolutely forbidden unless a formal written medical excuse is submitted and accepted.
-Other legitimate excuses may be accepted, but you need to inform me before you miss the exam, not afterwards.
+Other excuses may be accepted, but you need to inform me.
+A missed and not made up midterm or final exam would cause the student to receive an failing grade for the course.
 Note: I give a lot of material in my lectures that does not come from the book.
-I frequently lecture on "breaking news" pertaining to American government that you will be held responsible for on exams, so this is another reason why attendance is important.
-In my lectures I try very hard to help simplify the reading material to make it more understandable for you.
-I try to "cut to the chase" and point out to you what is really important to understand and remember for your exams.
+I frequently lecture on "breaking news" pertaining to the presidency.
+The textbook provides the basics on each traditional area of the American presidency.
+For the mid-term and final, you will be responsible for book assignments, my lectures, and any assigned articles.
+I guarantee that you will not do well if you do not attend class because I intentionally ask several questions on exams that come only from class discussions and lectures, so please come to class.